Nadja Auermann

-Nadja Auermann (born 19 March 1971) is a German model and actress.
+Nadja Auermann (born 19 March 1971) is a German supermodel and actress.
 She was once stated by the Guinness Book of Records to have the longest legs of any model in the world.

 Biography

 In 1989, Auermann was discovered in a cafe in Berlin and signed to Karin Modeling Agency in Paris.
 In 1991, she moved from Karin to Elite Model Management and appeared in Vogue Paris and in Benetton clothing advertisements.
 In September 1994, she was featured on the cover of both Vogue and Harper's Bazaar.

 Auermann has walked the runway for many brands, including Thierry Mugler, Dolce & Gabbana, Fendi and Yves Saint Laurent She has appeared in advertising campaigns for, among others, Prada, Chanel, Dolce & Gabbana and Hermès.
 She was the international spokesperson for Shiseido in the late 1990s.
 Auermann has appeared on more than 100 magazine covers worldwide, including Vogue, Elle, Harper's Bazaar and i-D.

 Throughout her career she has worked with renowned photographers including Helmut Newton, Steven Meisel, Craig McDean, Juergen Teller and Peter Lindbergh, who saw her as his muse.